The Grown-Ups (Mad Men): Plot

 Lane Pryce breaks the news to Pete Campbell that Ken Cosgrove will be made Head of Accounts, and Pete will essentially be his deputy.
 Pete accepts the news graciously, then abruptly leaves for the day.
 While waiting for the elevator, Peggy Olson chats with her roommate, who dislikes Duck Phillips, with whom Peggy is having an affair.

 Margaret Sterling complains to her mother, Mona, about her stepmother, Jane, giving her marital advice and an expensive gift in attempts to win her over.
 Margaret calls Roger and tells him again she doesn't want Jane at her wedding.
 He and Mona tell Margaret to stop threatening to cancel the wedding and to calm down.
-When Jane arrives home, Roger reprimands her for upsetting Margaret and Jane throws a tantrum, locking herself in the bathroom.
+When Jane arrives home, Roger reprimands her for upsetting Margaret and Jane locks herself in the bathroom.

 The next day, Pete ponders his future at Sterling Cooper with Harry Crane, while Don Draper has an argument with Lane about his refusal to hire a new art director since Salvatore Romano's firing.
 At lunch, Duck calls Peggy at the office and invites her to a hotel room for an afternoon tryst.

 News that President Kennedy has been shot in Dallas reaches Sterling Cooper, and everyone gathers around the television in Harry's office.
 At the Draper household, Betty learns that Kennedy has died from his wounds, and both she and her housekeeper Carla burst into tears on the couch.
 Duck, who had been watching the coverage but had unplugged the television shortly before Peggy's arrival, turns the news back on after the two have had sex to discover that Kennedy has died.
 Margaret Sterling, decked out in her wedding dress, sobs that her wedding, which is the following day, has been ruined.